codeword/jasmine_on_rails_example/README.markdown

     jasmine.include('public/javascripts/jquery/jquery-1.3.2.js', true);
     jasmine.include('public/javascripts/some_implementation.js', true);

-    #if you want to make some custom matchers you can include them here as well
+    //if you want to make some custom matchers you can include them here as well jasmine.include('helpers/custom_matchers.js', true);
-    jasmine.include('helpers/custom_matchers.js', true);

 ## Copy the Rakefile under examples/ruby into your lib/tasks/jasmine.rake